 Taking Office 365 Outlook Online as an example, the traffic begins something like this:

 DNS Standard Query and DNS Response for outlook.office365.com with matching QueryIDs.
-It's important to note the Time Offset for this turn-around, as well as where in the world the Office 365 Global DNS sends the request for name resolution.
-Ideally, as locally as possible, rather than half-way across the world.
-(This may be followed by some DNS traffic the online login.)
+It's important to note the time offset for this turn-around, as well as where in the world the Office 365 Global DNS sends the request for name resolution.
+Ideally, as locally as possible, rather than halfway across the world.

 A HTTP GET Request whose status report Moved Permanently (301)